poupeaua/poupeaua.github.io/content/en/ecology/actions/climatefresk.md

 link: "https://climatefresk.org/"
 ---

-Like I and lots of people, you can become a facilitator to animate workshops on climate change!
+Like lots of people and I, you can become a facilitator to animate workshops on climate change!